Stay on the trail – enjoy the outdoors responsibly

 Photo: Mira Lainiola

-With these tips, you can enjoy Helsinki nature in a smart way
+With these tips, you can enjoy the nature of Helsinki in a smart way

-• The rubbish bins in outdoor areas fill up quickly.
-You can hike without trash by packing your food in containers and thermos bottles at home.
-You can also prevent other people’s trash from spreading into nature by bringing your own trash bag.
+• The waste bins of outdoor recreation areas fill up quickly.
+You can hike without creating litter by packing your food in containers and thermos bottles at home.
+Bring a bin bag with you – you can pick up any litter that has already ended up in the environment.

 A tied dog in the woods with a walker.